ljdursi/computecanadian/discussion-paper/04_principles.md

 central internet technical body, the Internet Engineering Task Force (IETF), does not specify brands of computer and browser, nor does it enforce a list of services that every website must provide each user.
-Instead, strict interoperability requirements, coupled with the freedom to innovate within those standards, have combined to make the internet such a powerful research tool.
+Instead, defined interoperability requirements, coupled with the freedom to innovate within those standards, have combined to make the internet such a powerful research tool.